nguyenhduc/aemi/README.md

-# Vue 3 + TypeScript + Vite
+# AMEI

 This repository contains the source code for Aemi assignment.
+Written in Vue 3 + TypeScript + Vite

+There're improvements could be made:

+- Adding UI library for styling support
+- Product item should be layout with Grid

 ## Project setup